 The regular class periods will be in person, with Zoom as a back-up in case of emergencies or closures.
-All class periods will be recorded and the videos will be made available via Panopto on Canvas (see Consent to Recording section below.)
+All class periods will be recorded, and the videos will be made available via Panopto on Canvas (see Consent to Recording section below.)

-The Professor Z.'s office hours will take place on Zoom during the times that will be communicated weekly via "Announcements" section of Canvas.
+The Professor Z.'s office hours will take place on either in person (LSC 336 or LSC 102) or on Zoom during the times that will be communicated weekly via "Announcements" section of Canvas.
 Craig's office hours will be by appointment.
-TAs' office hours will be announced on Canvas.
+TA's office hours will be announced on Canvas.